 If a child is receiving ongoing medication, parents are allowed to come into school by prior arrangement to administer this.
 Medication cannot be administered by school staff without prior agreement: please visit the school office to discuss this.
 Medicine and tablets must never be given to a child to be brought into school.
 We will ask you to fill in an Individual Medical Care Plan if your child has medical needs.
 Please advise the school if there are any changes to your child’s health which the school should know about.
-Mrs Bambridge, School Business Manager, oversees all Medical Care Plans.
+Mrs Danielle Stoker, Admin Officer, oversees all Medical Care Plans.

 Shortly after starting school our Reception children will see the School Nurse for a health check and parents/carers have the opportunity to discuss any worries that they may have with her.
 If the parent, nurse or teacher have any concerns, they can request a medical with the School Doctor.
 Health checks are carried out at various points during your child’s education.

-For the sake of safety we request that jewellery should not be worn to school, with the exception of a watch which may be worn at the owner’s risk.
+For the sake of safety we request that jewellery should not be worn to school, with the exception of a watch (no smart watches) which may be worn at the owner’s risk.